 Restraining Order Lawyer Los Angeles

 Restraining orders are used to prevent violence, harassment, stalking, and other forms of abuse.
 They are issued using the sworn testimony of the party requesting the order.
-Sometimes referred to as protection orders, restraining orders are issued by a judge in both criminal and civil cases.
+Sometimes referred to as protection orders, restraining orders are issued by a judge in both criminal cases and civil cases.

 When used in a civil case, a restraining order can be intended to prevent two or more parties from making contact or performing actions such as may constitute a public nuisance.
 In criminal cases, these injunctions are intended to prevent one party from doing harm to another by prohibiting movement or behavior which would be likely to bring the two parties into close proximity or contact with each other.

 A common feature of restraining orders are limitations on the distance one party is allowed to be from the other.
 For example, a person may be ordered to remain more than 200 feet of the other party.
 Should the party being restrained break this condition, some penalty will apply.
 Another common feature would be restrictions on making contact by telephone, email, or by other means.

 How Restraining Orders are Issued in Los Angeles, California

 In most cases, the victim must apply for the order and will go before a judge to testify as to why the restraining order is required.
 If the applicant provides testimony and evidence convincing the judge that a protection order is justified, he or she will issue an order with specific prohibitions against the party being restrained.

 When issued in federal court, the party being restrained may not be entitled to receive any notice of the application.
 This is due to the fact that some conflicts are especially time-sensitive, and the court may wish to place the safety of the potential victim ahead of the right of the subject to receive notification.